cslab-hub/multiSyncPy/README.md

 **Important announcement** - *There is an issue with the calculation of determinism in version 0.0.3 and below; update to version 0.0.4 to receive the fix (pip install --upgrade multiSyncPy).
 Thanks to @mrrezaie for spotting the issue.
-Please inform anyone you know who might be using multiSyncPy.*
+Please inform anyone you know who might be using an old version of multiSyncPy.*

 # multiSyncPy